iykethe1st/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19: Replace all characters A and c from input to Z and e respectively.

 Task 20: script that removes all letters c and C from input

+Task 21: a script that reverse its input